iesahin/xvc/book/src/ref/xvc-file-track.md

       --text-or-binary <TEXT_OR_BINARY>
           Calculate digests as text or binary file without checking contents, or by automatically.
 (Default: auto)

+      --include-git-files
+          Include git tracked files as well.
+(Default: false)

+          Xvc doesn't track files that are already tracked by git by default.
+You can set files.track.include-git to true in the configuration file to change this behavior.

       --force
           Add targets even if they are already tracked